jasleen0711kaur/edge-agentic-sentiment-analysis/README.md

 🧠 At this point, you know how people feel about each key theme (like AI or Privacy) for each browser.
 7. Make easy-to-read visuals that show what people like or dislike about each browser (like Edge or Chrome) across different areas like AI, Privacy, or Speed.

 Scripts and data folder will help in a better understanding.
-Feel free to download the scripts and modify according to your needs.
+Feel free to download the scripts from project_scripts and modify according to your needs.
 Happy learning!